🎧 Too lazy to read? Listen to an audio summary.

 In my early years here, nights like this made me furious.
 I’d lie there composing the conversation I was going to have with the neighbor, knowing I wasn’t going to have it.
 I once got up at 6 AM and drove the block just to see whose dog it was.
 That felt like doing something.
 It wasn’t.

 I’ve calmed down since.
-Not because the noise stopped.
-Because I finally understood what I was dealing with, and once I did, the anger stopped making sense.
+Not because the noise stopped — it didn’t — but because I finally understood what I was actually dealing with.
 You don’t get mad at a river for being wet.

 But I want to be precise about what “understanding it” means.
-Because there’s a version of this post that would just say it’s the culture, accept it, and I think that’s too easy.
-The truth is that two things are true at the same time: there are real structural reasons why Mexico’s relationship with noise and shared space looks the way it does, and the behavior is still genuinely inconsiderate and oblivious.
-Explaining the mechanism doesn’t make the mechanism less annoying.
+Because there’s a version of this post that just says it’s the culture, accept it, and I think that’s too easy.
+Two things are true at the same time: there are real structural reasons why Mexico’s relationship with noise and shared space looks the way it does, and the behavior is still genuinely inconsiderate and oblivious.
+Explaining the mechanism doesn’t make it less annoying.
 Both things are true.
 Hold both.

 It’s Cultural — and It’s Also Just Inconsiderate

-All of this is real.
+All of it is real.
 All of it has the same root cause.

 The research framework that explains it most clearly is Hofstede’s Individualism Index — a 0–100 score built from surveys across 76 countries.
 The higher the score, the more a society treats the individual as the basic social unit.
 High individualism produces strong consideration norms for strangers: my noise bothers you, you’re a person with standing, I should care about that.
 Low individualism means obligations run through family and in-group.
 You, a neighbor, someone in the same grocery aisle, are a stranger.
 Strangers carry no particular weight.